 The 10th Anniversary of the Downtown Street & Art Fair will be the largest and best one yet.
 Plans are underway for an expanded demonstration area.
 Anat Ronen, a renowned mural and chalk artist, will join us this year to create sidewalk art and engage the community!
-Steamroller printmaking is back, as well.
-In conjunction with Anat Ronen’s appearance, local individuals and groups are invited to create their own 6’ x 6’ chalk art within the fair area.
+Steamroller printmaking is back, as well with over 15 print makers displaying their creations.
+The Steamroller printmaking is sponsored by Courtney Boring – State Farm Agent.

 Anat Ronen, a native of Israel, is a Houston based self-taught multi-disciplinary artist.
 She initiated her professional art career in late 2008 when the desire to stay in the US and make a living left her with no other choice.
 Anat had no idea where that desire would take her, and looking back, the journey was and still is unbelievable even to her.
 Anat didn’t know she had it in her, and now every project takes her to new territories, testing her abilities and challenges her with new perspectives.
 Starting her artistic phase later in life means she brings some interesting insights to her work and a different perspective.
 Soon enough after she became a professional artist – and in professional, she specifically means making a living out of making art – it became clear her forte is mural work.